OpenLMIS/openlmis-ref-distro/openlmis-ref-distro-v3.15.1.rst

 Test Coverage
 =============

-OpenLMIS 3.12.1 was tested using the established OpenLMIS Release Candidate process.
+OpenLMIS 3.15.1 was tested using the established OpenLMIS Release Candidate process.

-`Patch Release 3.12 RC1 Testing <https://openlmis.atlassian.net/plugins/servlet/ac/com.soldevelo.apps.test_management_premium/test-cycle-details#!testCycleId=15706>`_
+`Patch Release 3.15 RC1 Testing <https://openlmis.atlassian.net/plugins/servlet/ac/com.soldevelo.apps.test_management_premium/test-cycle-details#!testCycleId=15706>`_

-As part of this process, full manual test cycles were executed for each release candidate published.
-Any critical or blocker bugs found during the release candidate were resolved in a bug fix cycle with a full manual test cycle executed before releasing the final version 3.12.1.
-For more details about test executions and bugs found for this release please see .

 All Changes by Component
 ========================

-Version 3.12.1 of the Reference Distribution contains updated versions of the components listed below.
+Version 3.15.1 of the Reference Distribution contains updated versions of the components listed below.
 The Reference Distribution bundles these component together using Docker to create a complete OpenLMIS instance.
 Each component has its own own public GitHub repository (source code) and DockerHub repository (release image).
 The Reference Distribution and components are versioned